 “Damn, this isn’t good.
 Maybe the fact that she doesn’t seem so interested in talking is a good thing, I can get out of this quicker.”

 Adam turned to the left of him, a wave a relief passing through him as the focus shifted away from the attempted conversation.
-Walking up the aisle to the register was Winona Collins, Faith’s best friend.
+Walking up the aisle to the register was Winona Caldera, Faith’s best friend.
 She smiled at Adam, fidgeting with one of the pins in her lengthy, curly black hair.
 They were like jewels—Adam noting the red, orange, and yellow pins on her right side while green, blue, and violet ones were on her left.

 “How nice to see you!
 Are you doing well?”
 Winona was holding a blue basket filled with various goods from the store.
 “I heard you and Brandon hung out at Faith’s?
 I wish I could have made it.
 I’ve been doing work in the garden with my father all day.”